Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Conclusions

 \secInLine{Reward function} The proposed trajectory reconstruction approach can facilitate a simple \ac{rl} reward function which would otherwise fail were the original `full' tree episode used.
 However, assigning a $-1$ reward at each step in a given trajectory ignores the fact that certain actions, particularly early on in the \ac{bnb} process, can have significant influence over the length of multiple trajectories.
-An interesting area of future work would be to account for this in the reward signal, perhaps by using a retrospective backpropagation method (similar to value backpropagation in Monte Carlo tree search \citep{Silver2016, Silver2017}) to account for the total sub-tree size resulting from a given action.
+This could be accounted for in the reward signal, perhaps by using a retrospective backpropagation method (similar to value backpropagation in Monte Carlo tree search \citep{Silver2016, Silver2017}).

 \secInLine{Exploration} The large state-action space and the complexity of making thousands of sequential decisions which together influence final performance in complex ways makes exploration in \ac{bnb} an acute challenge for \ac{rl}.
-One reason for \ac{rl} struggling to close the $20\%$ performance gap with \ac{il} at scale could be that, at some point, stochastic action sampling to explore new policies is highly unlikely to discover trajectories with improved performance.
-As such, more sophisticated exploration strategies could be promising, such as novel experience intrinsic reward signals \citep{burda2018exploration, zhang2021noveld}, reverse backtracking through the episode to improve trajectory quality \citep{salimans2018learning, Agostinelli2019, ecoffet2021goexplore}, and taking steps to avoid local optima using auxiliary distance-to-goal rewards \citep{Trott2019KeepingYD} or evolutionary strategies \citep{Conti2018}.
+One reason for \ac{rl} struggling to close the $20\%$ performance gap with \ac{il} at scale could be that, at some point, stochastic action sampling to explore new policies is highly unlikely to find trajectories with improved performance.
+As such, more sophisticated exploration strategies could be promising, such as novel experience intrinsic reward signals \citep{burda2018exploration, zhang2021noveld}, reverse backtracking through the episode to improve trajectory quality \citep{salimans2018learning, Agostinelli2019, ecoffet2021goexplore}, and avoiding local optima using auxiliary distance-to-goal rewards \citep{Trott2019KeepingYD} or evolutionary strategies \citep{Conti2018}.